 Malaysia: Shares open higher on Thursday

-MALAYSIA share prices opened higher on Thurday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 0.92 points to 1,724.46 as at 9.04am.
+MALAYSIA share prices opened higher on Thursday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 0.13 points to 1,717.36 as at 9.05am.

 sentifi.com